By Ed Coburn • 03/17/2015

 It’s far from perfect, but if you’re serious about digital magazine publishing you should know how to publish on Apple Newsstand.

-Certainly Apple has never suffered materially from customers’ displeasure.
+Certainly Apple has never suffered materially from customers’ or publishers’ displeasure with form over function.
 And let’s face it, Apple’s business is selling hardware, not magazines.
-And what a good business it is, with 170 million iPads sold since their introduction in 2010, and 732.4 million iPhones since 2008.
+And what a good business it is, with more than 225 millions iPads sold since their introduction in 2010, and more than 700 million iPhones since 2008.
+“On average we sold over 34,000 iPhones every hour, 24 hours a day, everyday of the quarter,” Tim Cook said back in January.
+In fact, 65% of iPhones are still in use, and 71% of iPads still are.

 Which adds up to one sad fact: You should know how to publish on the Apple Newsstand.

-Having said all that, I’d like to offer some ideas on how to publish on the Apple Newsstand, to make a task that’s now less profitable at least a bit easier, especially for those digital publishers who don’t have the resources to publish in all the platforms at once.
+Having said all that, I’d like to offer some ideas on how to publish on the Apple Newsstand, to make this task at least a bit easier, especially for those digital publishers who don’t have the resources to publish in all the platforms at once.

 Tips for publishing on the Apple Newsstand